rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And with this the words of the prophets agree, just as it is written, ^1515

-After this I will return, and I will rebuild the tent of David that has fallen; I will rebuild its ruins, and I will restore it, ^1516
+'After this I will return, and I will rebuild the tent of David that has fallen; I will rebuild its ruins, and I will restore it, ^1516

 that the remnant of mankind may seek the Lord, and all the Gentiles who are called by my name, says the Lord, who makes these things ^1517

-known from of old. ^1518
+known from of old.' ^1518

 Therefore my judgment is that we should not trouble those of the Gentiles who turn to God, ^1519